feathersjs-ecosystem/feathers-elasticsearch/README.md

 - The operation is a bit slower than it could potentially be, because of the two-step process involved.

 Considering, however that elasticsearch is mainly used to dump data in it and search through it, I presume that should not be a great problem.

+### Search visibility

+Please be aware that search visibility of the changes (creates, updates, patches, removals) is going to be delayed due to Elasticsearch [`index.refresh_interval`](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html) setting.
+You may force refresh after each operation by setting the service option `elasticsearch.refresh` as decribed above but it is highly discouraged due to Elasticsearch performance implications.

 ### Full-text search